Documentation

 )

-The withDevtools options are returned from a callback function to support reactivity through signals.
-In the following example a signal is created from a RxJS observable that listens for a keyboard shortcut.
-When the event is triggered, the devtools are lazily loaded.
-Using this technique allows you to support on-demand loading of the devtools even in production mode, without including the full tools in the bundled code.
+Options are passed to withDevtools from a callback function to support reactivity through signals.
+In the following example a signal is created from a RxJS observable that emits on a keyboard shortcut.
+When the derived signal is set to true, the devtools are lazily loaded.

 @Injectable({ providedIn: 'root' })